TRUSTED PPP LOAN AND BANK FRAUD ATTORNEYS

 Another defense particularly applicable to fraud is “materiality.”
-In any fraud case, the prosecution must be able to prove that the supposed fraud was “material,” meaning that the deceptive conduct would impact the decision making of a reasonable individual.
-Therefore, if you inflate your payroll by a few hundred dollars, that is not likely to be “material” to the overall eligibility of a PPP loan since a few hundred dollars is an extremely small portion of a PPP loan.
+In any fraud case, the prosecution must be able to prove that the supposed fraud was “material,” meaning that the deceptive conduct would impact the decision-making of a reasonable individual.
+Therefore, inflating your payroll by a few hundred dollars is not likely to be “material” to the overall eligibility of a PPP loan since a few hundred dollars is an extremely small portion of a PPP loan.

-There are many more possible PPP loan and bank fraud defenses, but the exact ones available to you depend on the specific facts and circumstances of your situation.
-If you are under investigation or have been charged with pandemic-related white-collar crime offenses, an expert business lawyer in Atlanta will have the ability to recognize and apply these possible defenses.
+There are much more possible PPP loan and bank fraud defenses, but the exact ones available to you depend on your situation’s specific facts and circumstances.
+Suppose you are under investigation or have been charged with pandemic-related white-collar crime offenses.
+In that case, an expert business lawyer in Atlanta can recognize and apply these possible defenses.

-Knowing when it’s time to contact a criminal defense attorney for business fraud can be tricky, but the bottom line is this: when in doubt, it’s always best to be prepared.
+Knowing when to contact a criminal defense attorney for business fraud can be tricky, but the bottom line is this: when in doubt, it’s always best to be prepared.

 If you received a PPP loan and made mistakes in the application process that you fear might subject you to prosecution, please speak to our bank lawyers.
 Federal cases often begin with a substantial investigation, and you may or may not know you are being investigated.